What Is 100m In Miles

 Q: Which system is better?

 A: The metric system is generally preferred in scientific and engineering contexts due to its decimal-based simplicity, making conversions and calculations much easier.
-However, the imperial system remains prevalent in some countries and specific industries.
+Still, the imperial system remains prevalent in some countries and specific industries.

 Q: Are there online converters to help with these calculations?